miroshantoshan/closend/README.md

 - Launch at login support.
 - App exclusions for programs that should keep the default macOS behavior.
 - Works locally on your Mac.
-- No accounts, analytics, ads.
+- No accounts, analytics, ads, or cloud sync.

 ## Requirements